AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 If you have already subscribed an AMI on AWS Marketplace, skip this step and proceed to Step 2.

-1.1 Select an AMI
+1.1 Subscribe to the AMI
 ----------------------------------------------------------------

-Clicking the AMI link below will take you to the AWS Marketplace to complete step 1.1 and 1.2.
+Click the AMI link below to take you to the AWS Marketplace to complete step 1.1 and 1.2.
 (Open a new tab on the selected AMI so you can follow along with this guide.)

 `Aviatrix Secure Networking Platform PAYG - Metered AMI <https://aws.amazon.com/marketplace/pp/B079T2HGWG?ref=_ptnr_docs_link_startup_metered>`_ .

-1.2 Subscribe to the selected AMI
+1.2 Continue to Subscribe
 ----------------------------------------

-For example, if you select Metered AMI, click `Continue to Subscribe`.
+Click `Continue to Subscribe`.
 Subscribing means that you can begin deploying the software in later steps via the CloudFormation template.

    |subscribe|